Our use of Cookies

 • In all other cases, e.g. if there are no such special import requirements or the goods originate from the EU, then the GB plant health service will not require a PC from the country of origin.

 It is the exporter’s responsibility to provide the relevant documentation to demonstrate how the consignment meets the requirements of the importing country.
 If the exporter cannot obtain this information, the export will not be able to proceed.
+This is also the case for non-PHEATS exports.

 Are goods originating from Great Britain (GB) subject to a lower inspection rate?